Quantum Monte Carlo for Noncovalent Interactions: An Efficient Protocol Attaining Benchmark Accuracy: Analysis of QMC Protocols

 i) The ansatz for the trial wave function $\Psi_T$ must be selected first.
 The "standard model" and frequently used choice is the Slater-Jastrow~\cite{Foulkes2001rev,Austin2012rev} functional form, a product of determinant(s) and an explicit correlation term (Jastrow factor), as employed here.
 Then it is necessary to choose an effective core potential (ECP, if any) and a basis set (e.g., aug-TZV).
 Subsequently, the Slater determinant(s) are constructed with DFT, Hartree-Fock~(HF) or post-HF orbitals.
 Finally, terms included in the Jastrow factor~\cite{Jastrow1955} must be specified.
 They include, for instance, electron-electron (ee), electron-nucleus (eN), and electron-electron-nucleus (eeN) terms, which contain explicit functional dependence on inter-particle distances and thus efficiently describe dynamic correlation effects~\cite{Foulkes2001rev}.

-ii) The variational (VMC) optimisation step consists of the selection of the VMC cost function and a parametric optimisation of $\Psi_T$, which may or may not include adjustment of the nodal surfaces.
+ii) The variational (VMC) optimisation step consists of the selection of the VMC cost function and a parametric optimisation of $\Psi_T$, which may or may not include adjustment of the nodal surfaces (which we avoid in the curent work).
 It is possible to improve the nodes by the reoptimisation of the orbitals and/or determinant expansion coefficients.

 iii) The final FN-DMC ground-state projection calculations depend, in addition to the $\Psi_T$ optimised in step ii), on the parameters of the DMC simulation itself, including an imaginary time step, the treatment of ECPs, the target walker population/s and target error bar/s, to name but a few most important.